 HEALTH CARE INFORMATION SYSTEMS

 Daniel Gartner, Rainer Kolisch, Daniel B. Neill, and Rema Padman.
-Machine learning approaches for early DRG classification and
+Machine learning approaches for early DRG

 Daniel B. Neill.
 Using artificial intelligence to improve hospital inpatient care.

 Sriram Somanchi and Daniel B. Neill.
 Discovering anomalous patterns in large digital pathology images.
 Proc.

 8th INFORMS Workshop on Data Mining and Health Informatics, 2013. (pdf)

 Christopher A. Harle, Daniel B. Neill, and Rema Padman.
 Information

 visualization for chronic disease risk assessment.
 IEEE Intelligent

 Sharique Hasan, George T. Duncan, Daniel B. Neill, and Rema Padman.